Nippon News Network

-Nippon News Network (NNN) is a Japanese commercial television network owned by Nippon Television, which itself is controlled by the Yomiuri Shimbun newspaper.
+Nippon News Network (NNN) is a Japanese commercial television network owned by Nippon Television (NTV), which itself is controlled by The Yomiuri Shimbun Holdings.
 The network's responsibility includes the syndication of national television news bulletins to its regional affiliates, and news exchange between the stations.

 NNN also operates NTV News24, a 24-hour news channel available on subscription television platforms and also aired on select NNN affiliates during overnights.

 Distribution of non-news television programmes is handled by Nippon Television Network System (NNS), another network set up by NTV.